The Next Generation (TNG) Season 6

 choice for all is for her to go live among her own kind.

-46235.7: After they have been beamed off an endangered shuttlecraft through an energy
+46235.7: After they have been beamed off a shuttlecraft that was breaking up in an energy

-field, Picard, Laren, Keiko, and Guinan are turned into the physical equivalents of
+field, Captain Picard, Ro Laren, Keiko O'Brien, and Guinan are turned into the physical equivalents of

 together with the actual children.
 Picard poses as "Number One's" son